 Why should PCI DSS Level 1 Service Provider certification matter to you?

-Ensuring your suppliers have PCI DSS Level 1 Service Provider certification is important because it provides proof that all measures have been taken to reduce the risk of debit and credit card data loss or theft.
+Ensuring your suppliers have PCI DSS Level 1 Service Provider certification is important.
+This is because it provides proof that all measures are in place to reduce the risk of debit and credit card data loss or theft.

 We are pleased to say we recently renewed our PCI DSS Level 1 Service Provider certification for another year.
-You can see all of our accreditation certificates by visiting our accreditations page.
+You can see all of our accreditation certificates on our accreditations page.

 *This information is correct at the time of publication, 04/02/2021.
-Further details can be found on the PCI security standards website and in the PCI security standards quick reference guide.
+More details can be found on the PCI security standards website and in the PCI security standards quick reference guide.